Search Operator Basics For Link Building

 Brand Mentions 101

-This strategy only works well for campaigns where the client has an established brand which is continually mentioned in the media.
-Running awareness campaigns, sponsoring events, and including market research as part of your content marketing plan is a great way to increase the instances that your brand mentioned online.
+This strategy only works well for campaigns where the client continually mentions an established brand in the media.
+Running awareness campaigns, sponsoring events, and including market research as part of your content marketing plan are great ways to increase the instances your brand mentions online.

 So, how do you find where your brand is mentioned?